kasimali-dhuka/Laravel-e_shop/README.md

 ## About Laravel E-Shop project

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+Laravel E-Shop project is a e-commerce web application.
+With multi auth and API system:

 - [Simple, fast routing engine with 2 routing middleware].
 - [Seprate middleware for authenticated user and Admin].